jeongminjeon/floorplan/USER_GUIDE.md

 Blocks can rotate 90 degrees.
 A block that's `100 x 50` can become `50 x 100` if it helps the layout.

 ### Abutting (Neighbors)
-When you set Block B as a neighbor of Block A, the tool tries to place them edge-to-edge with no gap.
+When you set Block B as a neighbor of Block A, the tool **strictly enforces** that they are placed edge-to-edge with no gap.
+The algorithm uses heavy penalties to ensure neighbor constraints are always satisfied.

 ### Aspect Ratio Control
 This prevents overly narrow layouts: